urcsc170/2018-fall-csc170/lab14-javascript-plugins/instructions.md

 - Create a new CSS file named **home.css** and put it in your **css** folder

-- Add styles like this to position your SSS slide show and Accordion side-by-side<br>
+- In the **home.css** file add styles like this to position your SSS slide show and Accordion side-by-side<br>

   ```css
   .inner-container {